Anabolic steroids are prescription-only medicines.

 Anabolic steroids can be used as performance-enhancing drugs.

-They increase muscle and decrease fat but can also cause many unpleasant effects.
-Some athletes and bodybuilders take them to improve physical performance.
+They increase muscle and decrease fat but also cause many unpleasant side effects.
+Some athletes and bodybuilders take them to improve their physical performance.

-People may also misuse these drugs for other reasons, for example teenagers who suffer from body dysmorphic disorder - a mental health condition where you worry a lot about how you look.
+People may also misuse these drugs for other reasons.
+For example, some people take them if they have body dysmorphic disorder - a mental health condition where you worry a lot about how you look.

 This is not true.
 Taking anabolic steroids is dangerous.